petermr/openVirus/textIndexing/solr/instructions.md

 # Searching with Solr

 1. Navigate to `http://localhost8983`.
-You should see the administation screen
+You should see the administration screen
 2. Select the `getpapers` core in the core selector.
 3. Click the Query link in the sidebar
 4. Enter `abstractText:coronavirus` in the **q** box on the query screen